 Life on a farm had made him fairly expert at handling horses - then also still the prime mover of armies and artillery pieces in 1916.
 The construction of a industrial mill and electric hydro power plant in his hometown gave him some experience with modern machinery.
-After training, he was assigned as a Kanonier to the Wurttembergische Feldartillerie Regiment Nr.
+After training, he was assigned as a Kanonier to the Württembergische Feldartillerie Regiment Nr.
 49 serving on the Western Front.
-He then spent almost three years with that regiment amid the mud, shell fire, gas, attacks, retreats, rain, snow, life and death that made up daily life of soldiers on both sides of the lines in France and Belgium.
+He then spent almost three years with that regiment amid the mud, shell fire, gas, attacks, retreats, rain, snow, life and death that made up daily life of soldiers on both sides of the front lines in France and Belgium.

-And there were always recollections of those days long past.
+There were always recollections of those days long past.

 Alarm: Under heavy enemy bombardment, bringing the horses forward in the dark at 3 AM to the battery's position then fighting the mud to pull the guns to a new position further back to be ready for action before the expected enemy infantry attack in the morning.

 Foraging: Taking a team of horses and a wagon down a road under enemy artillery fire into a valley and into the remains of a town in temporary no-man's land to bring back some food for the battery and the horses.
-And, with a stroke of luck, finding an undamaged supply of the region's French red wine intact in barrels at a winery and bringing a small supply back to the gun battery's position.
+And, with a stroke of luck, finding an undamaged supply of the region's French red wine intact in barrels at a destroyed winery and bringing a small supply back to the gun battery's position.

 Under Heavy Artillery Fire: Seeing a pair of horses, a wagon and its two riders on a road not far ahead completely disappear due to a direct hit by a heavy shell.